Do you have a blog? Do this to improve your SEO positioning

 • Site Name: MHA Consulting

-*The optimization of the h1 header, we will see it later in the headers section.
+*Optimizing the h1 header, we will see later in the headings section.

 Description

-The meta description is a short description of the content of the page.
-In some cases it can be used as a rich snippet (a rich snippet is a special field with more attractive elements and a privileged position shown in the SERPs).
+The meta description is a brief description of the content of the page.
+In some cases it can be used as a rich snippet (a rich snippet is a special field with more attractive elements and a privileged position displayed in the SERPs).

 • Value Attribute: some data or word that differentiates them from the competition in SERPS.

-With the above we can guarantee better performance for the meta description, so we will put an example:
+With the above we can guarantee better performance for the meta description, so we will provide an example:

 Optimized description: Learn how to optimize your blog with SEO elements with this practical guide.
 Where we also give you tips with tools that will help you do it.